 Points a.
-Alignment of the proposed chair to campus/unit role, scope, mission and strategic 30 priorities.
-If in a newly established area, extent of the campus's commitment to the area and appropriateness of plans for long-term stability and growth in the area b.
-Contribution of the proposed chair to academic/training enhancement in campus 25 priority area(s) c.
-Potential of the proposed chair to contribute to economic development in 20 Louisiana d.
-Campus's current and/or prospective long-term investment in subject area(s) 15 aligned with the proposed chair and appropriateness of establishing a permanent faculty endowment in support for the affected area(s) e.
-Appropriateness of the resources available (e.g., salary, start-up funds, equipment and lab space) to attract and retain an eminent scholar in the proposed area 10 TOTAL 100
+Alignment of the proposed chair to campus/unit role, scope, mission and strategic priorities.
+If in a newly established area, extent of the campus's commitment to the area and appropriateness of plans for long-term stability and growth in the area 30 b.
+Contribution of the proposed chair to academic/training enhancement in campus priority area(s) 25 c.
+Potential of the proposed chair to contribute to economic development in Louisiana 20 d.
+Campus's current and/or prospective long-term investment in subject area(s) aligned with the proposed chair and appropriateness of establishing a permanent faculty endowment in support for the affected area(s) 15 e.
+Appropriateness of the resources available (e.g., salary, start-up funds, equipment 10 and lab space) to attract via a national search and retain an eminent scholar in the proposed area 10 TOTAL 100